Neowizard/pycombinators/README.md

 # PyCombinators
 A package for building parsers using the Parsers Combinators method

-This package is heavily inspired and is based on the parser combinators packages by Dr M. Goldberg (www.littlelisper.org).
+This package is heavily inspired by and is based on the parser combinators packages by Dr M. Goldberg (www.littlelisper.org).

 ## Parser Combinators
 Parser Combinators is a compositional method for constructing parsers.
 It allows the programmer to essentially turn